-The base layer is the layer next to the skin, usually
+The base layer is the layer next to the skin underwear,

-thought of as being underwear, or in cold climates, "thermal"
+or in cold climates, "thermal" underwear.
+Despite cold

 Arctic / Antarctic, Cold Weather, Thermal Clothing

 Underwear that is able to wick this moisture away from the skin surface therefore becomes much more important and this is an important factor in choosing garments.
 Modern "thermals" are made of synthetic fibers such and polypropylene or "fleece" that have good insulating properties and are also able to efficiently wick moisture away from the skin.
-Zips at the neck or even full length can help regulate temperature.
 A golden rule is to avoid cotton.